Travel & Flight Anxiety

 Draw in a deep breath – as deep as you can – and slowly release the air in your lungs while relaxing the muscles in your entire body.

 With each exhale, visualize yourself exhaling your stress and anxiety.
 If you like, close your eyes and really focus on the moment.
-Apply a few dabs of Unwind CBD Essential Oil Roller to your temples, wrists and the nape of your neck, and breath in the calming scent of lavender, ylang-ylang, chamomile, patchouli, frankincense and cedar wood.
+Apply a few dabs of a calming essence, like our Unwind CBD Essential Oil Roller, to your temples, wrists and the nape of your neck, and breath in the calming scent of lavender, ylang-ylang, chamomile, patchouli, frankincense and cedar wood.
 Repeat this process during take-off and landing, or to help calm yourself during any stressful turbulence.*

 This one might seem like a no-brainer, but it really makes a big difference.
 For your next flight (especially if it’s a long one!) dress as comfortably as you can.
 Don’t wear anything that restricts your movement, or traps in lots of heat.
 Stick to loose-fitting clothing in soft, cozy materials and wear a comfortable pair of shoes.
 The smallest creature comforts can make a huge difference, especially on an extended or overnight flight!